-The LM5017 step-down switching regulator features all the functions needed to implement a low cost, efficient, buck converter capable of supplying up to 0.6 A to the load.
-This high voltage regulator contains 100-V, N-channel buck and synchronous switches, is easy to implement, and is provided in thermally enhanced HSOP PowerPAD-8 and WSON-8 packages.
-The regulator operation is based on a constant on-time control scheme using an on-time inversely proportional to $V{IN}$ .
+The LM34927 step-down switching regulator features all the functions needed to implement a low-cost, efficient, isolated-bias supply.
+This high-voltage regulator contains 100 V, N-channel buck and synchronous switches, is easy to implement, and is provided in thermally enhanced SO PowerPAD-8 and WSON-8 packages.
+The regulator operation is based on a constant on-time control scheme using an on-time inversely proportional to V{IN} .
 This control scheme does not require loop compensation.
-The current limit is implemented with a forced off-time inversely proportional to $V{OUT}$ .
-This scheme ensures short circuit protection while providing minimum foldback.
+Current limit is implemented with forced off-time inversely proportional to V{OUT} .
+This scheme ensures short-circuit protection while providing minimum foldback.
+The simplified block diagram of the LM34927 device is shown in [Functional Block Diagram](#).

-The LM5017 can be applied in numerous applications to efficiently regulate down higher voltages.
+The LM34927 device can be applied in numerous applications to efficiently regulate down higher voltages.
 This regulator is well suited for 48-V telecom and automotive power bus ranges.
-Protection features include: thermal shutdown, Undervoltage Lockout (UVLO), minimum forced off-time, and an intelligent current limit.
+Protection features include: thermal shutdown, UVLO, minimum forced off-time, and an intelligent current limit.